microsoft/adaptivecards-templates/private-templates-service/README.md

 ```
 6. `cd adaptivecards-templates/private-templates-service/server` and run `npm run init-app`.
 This installs and links dependencies.

-7. Run `npm run dev`.
+7. In the same directory as step 6, run `npm run dev`.
 This command concurrently runs the client and server locally.
 Navigate to `localhost:3000` to see the site.